carelsarthur/extendableSGXEntryCode/README.md

 # License
 The standard Rust license (i.e. both the MIT license and the Apache License (Version 2.0)) has been followed where possible.

-However: the folder containing the angr code is licensed under the GNU Affero General Public License.
+**Note**: the folder containing the angr code is licensed under the GNU Affero General Public License.